chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- |
 | Include: Role - privileged roles  <br /> Exclude: BreakGlass  | Include: All Cloud Apps  | Include: All Networks  <br /> Exclude: Trusted Countries | Block |  |

-**Prereq:** Countries Locations should be defined with countries privileged roles members are located.
+**Prereq:** Country locations should be defined with countries privileged roles members are located.

 **Comment:** This Conditional Access Policy is to force the privileged roles to only allow signing in from countries where these users are located in.
 The goal is to prevent a global admin account from logging in from a country for example Russia where there are more than likely no administrators located.